nmorawski/DataStructuresS25/hwk/08_youtube_comments/README.md

 Q1: Why sometimes the reply count does not match with the number of replies displayed?

 A1: On youtube, some inappropriate comments are not displayed but they still contribute to the reply count.
 And such comments are not included in our json files.

+Q2: Can I use the <nlohmann/json.hpp> to parse the json file?

+A2: It's not that we allow you or we don't allow you to use that json library, it's just that Submitty does not have this library.

 ## Rubric